johanley/encoding-utils/readme.md

 ## Notepad++

 Its `Encoding` menu is split into two parts:
-- show these bytes assuming encoding X
+- **render** these bytes assuming encoding X
-- attempt to convert these bytes to encoding Y
+- **attempt to convert** these bytes to encoding Y

-The word ANSI may not mean what you think it means. https://community.notepad-plus-plus.org/topic/27258/standard-ansi-and-code-still-change-to-something-else/2
+The word ANSI may not mean what you think it means:

+https://community.notepad-plus-plus.org/topic/27258/standard-ansi-and-code-still-change-to-something-else/2

-Be careful of its default behavior. https://community.notepad-plus-plus.org/topic/24635/how-to-save-file-with-new-encoding/2
+Be careful of its default behavior:

+https://community.notepad-plus-plus.org/topic/24635/how-to-save-file-with-new-encoding/2